fault2004/rtzbf/README.md

 How?
 ---

-It reads code from filename, file by file.
+It reads code from filename, file by file. (files as lines)

 The file is not even need to contain any data in it, only filename is enough.